 Almost everyone chats over the internet in one form or another, whether it’s through popular services such as Facebook Messenger, WhatsApp or Facetime or slightly more specific platforms such as Skype, Discord and Google Hangouts.
 This means there’s a pretty good chance you already own either a phone or tablet with the ability to stream your voice and video over the internet, or maybe have a slightly fancier setup such as a headset and webcam connected to your PC.

 Whatever your preference for sending text, audio and video, you can use it to play some board games online with friends.
 The challenges of this approach is that you’ll only be able to interact using your voice and motions, so anything that involves passing pieces around is a no-no - or too complicated to really be worth the effort, such as requiring everyone to own the same game and keep track or someone to move pieces on the other players’ behalf.

 Still, it’s not a bad option for those just looking to be social with each other.
-Some party board games and storytelling RPGs work just fine without needing you to juggle a bunch of components, and of course many tabletop roleplaying games are ideal.
-Why not take the opportunity to finally get to grips with how to play Dungeons & Dragons 5E?
-Trading card games are another option - you could each learn how to build a Magic: The Gathering deck and broadcast your half of the battlefield to your opponent.
+Some party games and storytelling RPGs work just fine without needing you to juggle a bunch of components, and of course many tabletop roleplaying games are ideal.
+Why not take the opportunity to finally get to grips with Dungeons & Dragons 5E?
+Trading card games are another option - you could each learn how to build the perfect Magic: The Gathering deck and broadcast your half of the battlefield to your opponent.

 It might be that having a good way of chatting face-to-face is worth combining with another way of playing your favourite board games online, but it’s a good place to start either way.